troclaux/notes/aws.md

 > compute service that allows you to launch virtual servers in the cloud

+- every EC2 instance is launched in a VPC

 - instance: a virtual server in the cloud
 - AMI: a template for your instance (OS + configs)
 - EBS (Elastic Block Store): persistent block storage for instances